 You can export a boundless set of report results by choosing the “All Results” option under “Limit”.
 Report Builder users are not subject to a maximum row limit when downloading their report results.

 Sending and Scheduling Reports

-If you would like to export data out of Report Builder to another system, they can do this either on a scheduled cadence or an ad hoc basis using one of many new delivery methods: email, S3, SFTP, and webhooks.
+If you would like to export data out of Report Builder to another system, you can do this either on a scheduled cadence or an ad hoc basis using one of many new delivery methods: email, S3, SFTP, and webhooks.

-To send a report to another system or client on an ad hoc basis, select the “Send…” option from the gear menu in the top-right corner.
+To send a report to another system or client on an ad hoc basis, select the “Send…” option from the gear menu at the top-right corner.
 This will open a modal with sending options.

 In order to schedule a report to be run at a specific time, and the results to be sent to certain recipients, you will receive a list of options as well as the scheduled window.
 Important: Please reach out to your Beeswax Account Manager before setting up any reports which will run on an ‘Hourly’ (or less) schedule.